Yori1999/cdktf-infra-uniovi/API.md

 - *Type:* string

+The ID of the server component, which will be normalized to ensure it is valid for Docker resources.

 ---

 ###### `serverProps`<sup>Required</sup> <a name="serverProps" id="cdktf-infra-uniovi.DockerDeployStrategy.deployHardenedServer.parameter.serverProps"></a>

 - *Type:* <a href="#cdktf-infra-uniovi.ServerPropsInterface">ServerPropsInterface</a>

+An object containing the properties for the server.

+At this point it should include Docker-specific properties.

 ---

 ###### `internalMachineComponentProps`<sup>Required</sup> <a name="internalMachineComponentProps" id="cdktf-infra-uniovi.DockerDeployStrategy.deployHardenedServer.parameter.internalMachineComponentProps"></a>

 - *Type:* <a href="#cdktf-infra-uniovi.InternalMachineComponentPropsInterface">InternalMachineComponentPropsInterface</a>

+An object containing internal properties for the machine component, including Docker-specific properties.

 ---